github-education-resources/GitHubGraduation-2021/_data/Saacman/Saacman.md

+---
-me: Isaac Sanchez # No longer than 28 characters
+name: Isaac Sanchez
-institution: University of Guanajuato 🚩 # no longer than 58 characters
+institution: University of Guanajuato
-quote: When you decide not to be afraid, you can find friends in super unexpected places. # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+quote: When you decide not to be afraid, you can find friends in super unexpected places.
 github_user: Saacman
+---